mahrncic/mahrncic/README.md

 - 💻 I’m working with .NET and Microsoft stack technologies + Angular
 - 3️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
+- 📖 Currently learning about Microservices and Clean Architecture(DDD) in .NET
-- 🥅 2022 Goals -> Contribute more to Open Source community, learn about Microservices and Clean Architecture
+- 🥅 2022 Goals -> Contribute more to Open Source community
 - ⚽ Loving sports - Especially football

 ### Skills / Tools: